 - Ph.D., University of New Mexico

-I am Assistant Professor of Latin American History at The University of Texas at Tyler.
+I am Assistant Professor of Latin American History at the University of Texas-Tyler,

-Brazil in 2013.
-Additionally, I am currently the book review editor for the
+and Native American History.
+Additionally, I serve as the book review editor for the